mihdan/mihdan-elementor-yandex-maps/readme.txt

 == Installation ==
 1. Visit ‘Plugins > Add New’
-2. Search for ‘Yandex Maps for Elementor’
+2. Search for ‘Maps from Yandex for Elementor’
-3. Activate Yandex Maps for Elementor from your Plugins page.
+3. Activate Maps from Yandex for Elementor from your Plugins page.
-4. [Optional] Configure Yandex Maps for Elementor settings.
+4. [Optional] Configure Maps from Yandex for Elementor settings.

 == Frequently Asked Questions ==